Why use a strong password?

 How would you feel if the same thing happened and somebody gained unauthorised access to your company computer systems?

 What happens if you don’t have a strong password?

 In the previous peer to peer network, the security was very minimal.
 Users had passwords, but they never changed… ever.
 Passwords were often the same as the user-names, or were very simple – cat, dog, that sort of thing.
 Files were shared amongst everyone in the system without any permission structure in place.

-In effect, anyone who had access to the network had access to ALL the network, and that anyone could include anyone who could guess a logon user-name and password.
-So let’s be honest, ANYONE!
+In effect, anyone who had access to the network had access to ALL the network – including anyone who could guess a user-name and password!